AhmedSa-mir/AhmedSa-mir.github.io/_posts/2018-8-9-My-GSoC-2018-Contribution-with-Ste||ar-Group.md

 Being interested in distributed systems, I was interested in working on that project.
 The project is about adding all-to-all communications to HPX library.
 It was a tough project.
-It was a very good experience but it could have been better.
+It was a very good experience but it could have been much better.
 Anyway, let's have a look on my contribution in HPX library with Ste\|\|ar Group in GSoC 2018.

 ## Main Goal of the project

-Building a libfabric backend with the model proposed by the FFLIB library <sup>[1]</sup>.
-Afterthat, that backend layer would be integrated with the libfabric parcelport layer developed in HPX <sup>[5]</sup> to introduce collectives communications to HPX.
+Building a libfabric backend with the model proposed by the [FFLIB](https://spcl.inf.ethz.ch/Research/Parallel_Programming/FFlib/) library.
+Afterthat, that backend layer would be integrated with the libfabric parcelport layer developed in [HPX](https://github.com/STEllAR-GROUP/hpx/tree/master/plugins/parcelport/libfabric) to introduce collectives communications to HPX.

 ## Starting with FFLIB library

-My first task was to understand the FFLIB1 <sup>[1]</sup> code.
+My first task was to understand the [FFLIB1](https://spcl.inf.ethz.ch/Research/Parallel_Programming/FFlib/) code.
 That version was developed to demonstrate the FFLIB model on Portals4 layer.
 So my goal was to understand the code to get the idea how to tweak that to work on libfabric instead of Portals4.
 I had to go into the [documentation of Portals4](http://www.cs.sandia.gov/Portals/portals40.pdf) to understand its structure and APIs.
-It took me several weeks to understand the FFLIB1 code and the Portals4 APIs used in the code.
-The FFLIB had no documentation so it was a difficult initial task.
-Afterthat, we made a call with Salvatore (the author of FFLIB) and decided that we should go with FFLIB2 <sup>[2]</sup>.
-That version was in a very early state it had a small structure and can do send/recv functionalities.
+It took me two/three weeks to understand the FFLIB1 code and the Portals4 APIs used in the code.
+The FFLIB1 code had no documentation so it was a difficult initial task.
+Afterthat, we made a call with Salvatore (the author of FFLIB) and decided that we should go with [FFLIB2](https://github.com/SalvatoreDiGirolamo/fflib2).
+That version was in a very early state.
+It had a small structure and can do send/recv functionalities.
 It was working on MPI.
 We decided to build a libfabric component in that version as it would be easier than tweaking the first version.

 ## Building a simple libfabric test